rclone/rclone/docs/content/hubic.md

 `X-Object-Meta-Mtime` as floating point since the epoch accurate to 1 ns.

-This is a defacto standard (used in the official python-swiftclient amongst others) for storing the modification time for an object.
+This is a de facto standard (used in the official python-swiftclient amongst others) for storing the modification time for an object.

 Note that Hubic wraps the Swift backend, so most of the properties of